Beautiful, scenic and natural

 Let’s get Ready for the adventure

 The Spirit of the West Adventures van will leave Quadra Island the morning the tour starts to transport us to historic Telegraph Cove on northern Vancouver Island.
 From here we have immediate access to one of the richest and most diverse areas on our coast.
 Most of British Columbia’s 300 resident Orcas return to this area every summer to eat, sleep, play, and rub their bodies on some of the small pebble beaches of Johnstone Strait.
 In addition to Orcas, the kayaker must keep his or her eyes peeled for the large and majestic Humpback whale, the speedy Dall’s porpoise, or perhaps for a large group of cavorting dolphins.
-The lower cost of this trip means a few less frills, a more basic menu and no water taxi transportation but nothing less than the highest standards when it comes to your guides, top-of-the-line gear, industry leading pre and post trip service, and most importantly, plenty of fun and adventure!
+The lower cost of this trip means no water taxi transportation but nothing less than the highest standards when it comes to your guides, top-of-the-line gear, industry-leading pre and post-trip service, and most importantly, plenty of fun and adventure!

 WHEN: DAY PRIOR at 6PM, WHERE: HERIOT BAY INN ON QUADRA ISLAND

 Your guides will go over the logistics of the tour and answer any questions or concerns you may have.
 This meeting will be held in the lounge at the Heriot Bay Inn on Quadra Island at 6pm the day prior to departure.
 If you cannot make it to the meeting just be sure to call in the day before departure to confirm your arrival.
 This allows us to confirm the exact departure time and location, or to alert you if there are have been any last minute changes.